ruse-traveler/SEnergyCorrelator/README.md

 ```

-The macros `DoStandaloneCorrelatorCalculation.cxx` and `macros/Fun4All_DoStandaloneCalculation.C` illustrate how to use the module in standalone mode
+The macros `DoStandaloneCorrelatorCalculation.cxx` and `macros/Fun4All_DoStandaloneCalculation.C` illustrate how to use the module.
+In the
-(i.e. *after* running Fun4All).
-In the case of the former, the module is ran by itself in a ROOT macro.
+case of the former, the module is ran by itself in a ROOT macro.

 ```
 root -b -q DoStandaloneCorrelatorCalculation.cxx